 Ques: How to improve GRE verbal score from 150 to 160?

 Ans: To increase your GRE verbal score from 150 to 160, you need to make a proper study plan and follow it properly.
-Taking advice from experts, and regularly solving sample papers, will help you to increase your score.
+Taking advice from experts and regularly solving sample papers will help you increase your score.

 Ques: What are the 2 types of GRE?

-Ans: The main 2 types of GRE are the general test and the subject test.
-You can take GRE general test in both online and offline modes, and GRE subject test is available online only.
+Ans: The 2 types of GRE are the general test and the subject test.
+You can take the GRE general test in both online and offline modes, and the GRE subject test is available at test centers only.

 Ques: What is sentence equivalence logic?